hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/01-introduction.md

 There exists a context named `defaults` that represents the set of capabilities present in a function prior to the introduction of this feature.
 When a function is not annotated with a context list, it implicitly received a list containing only the default context.

-The above declaration of `no_contexts` is fully equivilant to the following:
+The above declaration of `no_contexts` is fully equivalent to the following:

 ```
 function no_contexts()[defaults]: void {...}